Frequently Asked Questions

 In fact, Ifthere are any improvement suggestions, feedback or queries regarding any feature of the portal, you may please email them to email@example.com

-If you represent a Power Generator company OR a Power Trading company in India, and would like to take benefit of this portal, then you may please email us your contact details on firstname.lastname@example.org using your official email id.
+If you represent a Power Generator company OR a Power Trading company in India, and would like to take benefit of this portal, then you may please email us your contact details on firstname.lastname@example.org using your official email id alternatively you can click here to register.

 Our operations team will immediately get in touch and facilitate your onboarding.